Living Learning Communities (LLCs)

 - Students will be able to enroll in courses that center on Indigenous heritage, languages and cultures, through a historical and current context.

 The Latinx Living Learning Community (LLC) connects all students and provides a supportive environment to collectively explore identities of Latinx history, culture and community.
 The Latinx LLC will provide support, mentoring and networks necessary for educational success and empowerment while providing a comfortable living experience on campus.
-Students will have the opportunity to connect and network with peers and faculty who may identify as Latinx, engage in common Latinx-themed classes and participate in cultural events and activities on campus and in the local community.
+Students will have the opportunity to connect and network with peers and faculty who may identify as Latinx, and participate in cultural events and activities on campus and in the local community.
 This community is open to all students living on campus.

 Goals